-Net cash provided by financing activities for the nine months ended September 30, 2019 was \$107.2 million and was primarily from proceeds from our public offering in June 2019 of 2,500,000 shares of our common stock at a price to the public of \$40.00 per share.
-Net proceeds to the Company from the offering were \$93.8 million after deducting underwriting discounts and commissions of approximately \$6.0 million and other offering expenses of approximately \$190 thousand.
-On July 3, 2019, the underwriters exercised their option to purchase an additional 353,946 shares of common stock at \$40.00 per share for additional net proceeds of \$13.3 million after deducting underwriting discounts and commissions of approximately \$849 thousand.
+Net cash provided by financing activities for the nine months ended September 30, 2020 was \$117.9 million and was primarily from proceeds from our public offering in May 2020 of 2,275,000 shares of our common stock to the public at \$55.00 per share.
+Net proceeds to the Company from the offering were \$117.2 million after deducting underwriting discounts and commissions of approximately \$7.5 million and other offering expenses of approximately \$463 thousand.